What is Menopause?

 Ψ Mindfulness

-It would be helpful to take note of the things that trigger your hot flushes or mood swings so that you can avoid them or take steps to mitigate the effects.
+It may also be helpful to take note of the things that trigger your hot flushes or mood swings so that you can avoid them or take steps to mitigate the effects.

-You may refer to our Guided Therapies for some mindfulness practices to increase your awareness to the present moment – your thoughts, your feelings, bodily sensations etc.
+You may refer to our Guided Therapies for some mindfulness practices to increase your awareness to the present with your thoughts, feelings and bodily sensations.

 Ψ Radical acceptance